alexander-schoenmann/carlist/README.md

 #### Google Maps Key
 When creating an owner, the exact address can be entered, which is later displayed on a map.
 For this purpose, a so-called Google Maps API Key must be generated (see https://developers.google.com/maps/documentation/javascript/get-api-key).
-Then go to "Settings" > "Extension Configuration" in the module menu and select the extension.
+After you have received the key go to "Settings" > "Extension Configuration" in the module menu and select the extension.
 Enter the API key and save the configuration.
 The Google Maps map is now displayed.

 ## 2 Administration corner
 ### 2.1 Contribution